JorjaFox/website/_posts-old-blog/2014-11-03-girls-gone-wilder-recap-screencaps.md

     - tv
 ---

-Welcome to the week delayed recap of a week delayed show which <em>actually</em> aired for me at home.
+Welcome to the week delayed recap of a week delayed show which _actually_ aired for me at home.
 Seriously, I came home to find it on my DVR.
 Now I know that 90% of you have not seen this episode.
 To that I express my apologies.
-You know how to look this stuff up online, so please do, but <em>also</em> please send in actual letters (postal mail) to CBS and express that you want this show and this episode to air.
+You know how to look this stuff up online, so please do, but _also_ please send in actual letters (postal mail) to CBS and express that you want this show and this episode to air.

 ****If you have not seen the episode and do not want spoilers, turn back now.****